 During the review process, the academic background of the applicant is assessed to determine academic eligibility and his/her entry point into the Doctor of Occupational Therapy (OTD) or Certificate programs.
-Each candidate is evaluated by the College of Education and Rehabilitation Admissions Committee and the evaluation includes a formal interview.
+Each candidate is evaluated by the College of Health Sciences, Education and Rehabilitation Admissions Committee and the evaluation includes a formal interview.
 The interview will provide further insight into the applicant’s character and motivation, and allows an applicant the opportunity to speak with faculty within the College.
 Interviews may be held via phone conference or Skype.

 NOTIFICATION OF ACCEPTANCE